robertwcraig/GettingandCleaningDataAssignment/Codebook.md

 	The following variables are included in the data set:
 	1.	subjectid: Subjects participating in the study, numbered from 1 to 30.
-	2.	activity: Activity performed by the subject during the experiment (Six activitie: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying)
+	2.	activity: Activity performed by the subject during the experiment (Six activities: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying)
 	3. Measurements from the original data set (66 variables, with 33 mean and 33 standard deviation measurements). o	These measures come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. o	Time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.